LostBenjamin/CWEval/README.md

 # ^^^ You should see all tests are passed; otherwise, the environment has errors, then please open an issue
 ```

-### Generate LLM responses
+### 2. Generate LLM responses

-Once the environment is ready, we can generate LLM responses with various models.
+Once the environment is ready, we can generate LLM responses with various models by the command `python cweval/generate.py gen --model <model_name>`.

 We use [litellm](https://github.com/BerriAI/litellm) to query LLMs.
 The command line argument `--model <model_name>` will be passed to `litellm.completion(model=<model_name>, ...)`.
 Refer [docs of litellm](https://docs.litellm.ai) ([Supported Models & Providers](https://docs.litellm.ai/docs/providers)) to know how to specify the value for `--model`.

-Here are some examples of tested models and providers.
 Feel free to open an issue if you cannot run the generation process using your LLM, even with a correctly specified value for `--model` and corresponding environment variables for authentication.

 Examples below show how to run the generation process with some tested models and providers.
-You can consider changing the following parameters:
+They also show the following changable parameters:

 - `--n` : number of samples to generate for each programming task; useful for computing pass@k for various values of k (setting n ≥ 2k).
 - `--temperature` : temperature for LLM generation